alexcumplido/alexcumplido/README.md

 ### Hello there!

-Front-End developer with a passion for translating business logic into an easy-to-use UI.
-Problem-solving in team scenarios, technical communication, and writing clean code is what I enjoy.
+Frontend developer with a passion for translating business logic into an easy-to-use UI.
+Completed an internship and in-person training working with modern web standards.
+Participated in coding team competitions finishing in the first position.
 I have a solid basis in GIT, HTML, CSS, and JavaScript.
 Currently working on React and migrating to TypeScript.
-I am looking to bring my skills to a company creating tech solutions with an impact on users and clients.
+I am looking to contribute to an engineering team creating solutions with an impact on customers.

 👨‍💻 See [my website](https://alexcumplido.github.io/portfolio/) for more information!